-This book is highly relevant in today's world of digital marketing where Ads are squeezed on to every app, page.
-Now, I understand how to make an awesome user of a product than just making an awesome product.
+This book will teach you to how to make an awesome user of your product than just making an awesome product.

 To make users advance from beginner to expert, it takes

 I'd perceived practice as long, hard session of doing the repeated task.
 No matter even if I'm bored, I did things for the sake of doing to better at it.
 Repeated task breed mediocrity and boredom.
 It makes things permanent and locks in whatever is practiced.
 I started to do things without consciously involving on it.
 Kathy has dealt that behavior in detail on why it is important to move tasks from half assed skill to half a skill.